 Veronica spicata [speedwell] grow easily in sunny areas in well-drained soil enriched with compost or rotted manure.
 Their distinctive flower spires provide accent and rich color from spring to late summer.

 Water regularly during periods of extended drought.
-Woody growth is often a result from the lack of moisture.
+Woody growth is often a result of the lack of moisture.

 Excellent in the rock or wall garden, also used for edgings or planted around the outskirts of flagstone terraces.